raechiang/Personal/README.md

 ## Sudoku Generator
 I used to play a lot of sudoku, so I wrote a generator kind of on a whim.
 It just uses backtracking.
 I did some light comparison of different board initiations over 55000 generations for fun.
 ## Consumables Chart Generator
 This makes a pie or line chart.
 I had been collecting personal expenditure data for budgeting purposes, and I thought it would be nice to visualize the data, so I would graph it by hand, but that got old fast.
-Initially, I made a quick-and-dirty, ugly program that just got the job done, but it was messy to work with, so I ended up rewriting it, attempting to following the Model-View-Presenter (MVP) design pattern.
+Initially, I made a quick-and-dirty, ugly program that just got the job done, but it was messy to work with, so I ended up rewriting it, attempting to follow the Model-View-Presenter (MVP) design pattern.
 Still not very pretty, but it's better.
 ## Gongfu Timer (WIP)
 This is a timer app whose primary purpose is for me to get an introduction to developing mobile applications.
 The app itself is not complete, but it is useable; it's mainly the design/visual part that is unfinished.